CristianQiu/GameMaker1-TowerDefense/README.md

 # About
-This is the very first videogame I did at my first year at university, with the help of other classmates (Victor Ramos, Eloy Villanueva and Pablo Luengo).
+This is the very first videogame I did at my first year at university.
+It was developed with other classmates (Victor Ramos, Eloy Villanueva and Pablo Luengo).
 It is a tower defense in which you have to build towers to defend yourself from the attack of several species of birds.
 The game was made with GameMaker Studio 1.